vincen-tho/Minecraft-Crafting-Game/README.md

 ```
 Using the sample main file, it should return that 1 out of 2 tests passed.

-## Adding More Tests
-You can add more tests by adding more files to the tests folder.
-Tests consists of two files, input with "in" extension and answer with "ans" extension.
-Each test should have exactly one EXPORT command which exports the current inventory into an "out" file in the tests folder.
-Please refer to the sample tests.
-Checking will be done by comparing the answer file and the output file.

-As the test is done by comparing the output files, you can freely use standard output in your program.

-Automated testing will not work if you are using GUI (obviously).

 ## Authors

 | NIM      | NAMA                          |